Fan activism: Nerdfighters

-K-pop Fans
+K-pop fans

 Korean pop music—or K-pop—fans, are known for mobilizing in political spaces.
-Originally finding community online due to their shared love of K-pop and the idols who create the music, they later “became celebrated online vigilantes.”
+Originally finding community online due to their shared love of K-pop and the idols who create the music, they later "became celebrated online vigilantes".
 K-pop fans are cited as participating in everything from human rights campaigns to education programs throughout the years, often in tribute or honor of the idols they love.
 In 2020, large subsets of the K-pop community began a movement to disrupt a rally being held by Donald Trump as part of his reelection campaign.
-The rally was held at Tulsa, Oklahoma’s BOK Center, with a 19,000-seat capacity.
-The Trump campaign reported receiving one million ticket requests for the event.
+The rally was held at Tulsa, Oklahoma's BOK Center, with a 19,000-seat capacity.
+The Trump campaign in 2016 reported receiving one million ticket requests for the event.
 Despite the capacity and requests, the Tulsa Fire Department reported that the fire marshal counted 6,200 scanned tickets of attendees.

 Many believe this to be the work of the K-pop fans who began requesting tickets in large quantities following a tweet by the Trump campaign inviting supporters to register for free tickets.
 They did this knowing they would not attend and shared the instruction for others to do so on their social media platforms.
-The social media posts, especially on TikTok, garnered millions of views as the idea spread and the movement found "Alt" or "Elite" TikTok, "on the quiet side where people do pranks and a lot of activism."
+The social media posts, especially on TikTok, garnered millions of views as the idea spread and the movement found "Alt" or "Elite" TikTok, "on the quiet side where people do pranks and a lot of activism".
 As social posts gained more views and more people created their own content, many young internet users outside these two subsets began to participate.
 Although K-pop and young social media users take credit themselves for the largely empty venue, and media attributed the event to these subsets, it is difficult to fully prove that they were responsible.
-The social posts made ahead of the rally to encourage reserving tickets "were strategically deleted to ensure the guerrilla nature of the campaign, and concerns about COVID-19 may have further reduced ticket holder desire to show up."
+The social posts made ahead of the rally to encourage reserving tickets "were strategically deleted to ensure the guerrilla nature of the campaign, and concerns about COVID-19 may have further reduced ticket holder desire to show up".

 Also in 2020, K-pop fans became active in the Black Lives Matter movement, raising money and infiltrating hashtags originated by those opposing the movement.
 In a specific instance during the protests following George Floyd's murder, K-pop fans caused technical difficulties for the Dallas Police Department.
 The department sent a Tweet requesting people share videos of "illegal activity protests" through the iWatch Dallas app.
+Soon after, a different tweet urged K-pop fans to send fancams to the app instead.
+Two hours after the tweet encouraging the spam, Dallas police tweeted "Due to technical difficulties iWatch Dallas app will be down temporarily."
+The app also garnered more than 4,000 ratings and reviews, the majority negative.
+In a press release regarding the event, Dallas police did not name a cause for the app being temporarily down, stating that a cause was "still being determined."
+The app was active again shortly.